jguillod/imed-javascript-finite-state-machine/README.md

 	To tell the machine a trigger event in order to execute a state transition, run one of&nbsp;:

-		fsm.trigger(triggerEvent, args...);  // to tell the machine which transition to do fsm.t(triggerEvent, args...);        // to tell the machine which transition to do fsm.e[triggerEvent](args...);        // to tell the machine which transition to do, e.g. fsm.e.stop(args)
+		fsm.trigger(triggerEvent, ...args);  // to tell the machine which transition to do fsm.t(triggerEvent, ...args);        // to tell the machine which transition to do fsm.e[triggerEvent](...args);        // to tell the machine which transition to do, e.g. fsm.e.stop(args)

 	The set of available trigger events is defined in the `configs` option on creating a new machine (see [FSM](FSM.html)).
 Each trigger event corresponds to one or more transitions.